kubevirt/kubevirt.github.io/README.md

 ## Contributing contents

-We more than welcome contributions in the form of blog posts, pages and/or labs, reach out if you happen to have an idea or find an issue with our contents!
+We more than welcome contributions to KubeVirt website.
+Please reach out if you happen to have an idea or find an issue with our contents!
 [Here's our guidelines for contents](GUIDELINES.md).

 ## Get Started